 Sam started paddling in 1991 following the Siren’s call into the Apostle Islands National Lakeshore in Wisconsin.
 From there he moved to the San Francisco area for 14 months where he learned to kayak surf and roll in conditions.

-“I moved in part to this area for the paddling and our community deserves a paddling program that promotes safety, fun and responsibility.” says Sam.
+“I moved in part to this area for the paddling and our community deserves paddling programs that promotes safety, fun and responsibility.” says Sam.

 We started SKS in 2000 with the goal of bringing high quality instruction to the central UP region.
-Since then we’ve worked hard to promote safe and responsible paddling.
+Since then we’ve expanded to the Upper Midwest and worked hard to promote safe and responsible paddling.

 With all this work, we don’t lose sight that we are paddlers and have extended personal trips planned most summers.
 Nancy solo circumnavigated Lake Superior and Sam paddled solo around Ireland.
 Wales, Scotland, British Columbia, Finland, Sweden, Washington State, Vancouver Island, California, Newfoundland are some of the locations we’ve paddled.